JanSharp/quick-adjustable-inserters/notes.md

 - [ ] readme/description
 - [ ] tips and tricks simulations
 - [ ] don't restore when rotating and similar
+- [ ] try using render_player_index for selectable entities.
+See if the selection box shows up for other players as well